AndrewGrossman/fuzzy-octo-batman/README.md

 # ZF Django Résumé Exercise

 ZF Django Résumé Exercise is an application geared towards reviewing and showing off some various Django skills.
-It is built with [Python][0] using the [Django Web Framework][1].

 This project has the following basic app that did not come with the Django edge template: